Agnish77/Human-Activity-Recognition/README.md

 # Human-Activity-Recognition

-In this case study I am using a deep cnn to classify GAF images created from sensor data.
+In this case study I am using a deep cnn to classify GAF images created from 3D smartphone sensor data.

 Provided below are the links of the datasets